Off-Duty LAPD Officer Dies After He Was Shot In Florence-Firestone While Looking At Homes To Buy

 Moore said he has "every faith and confidence" that the suspects in the killing will be found.

-In a news release late Tuesday, sheriff's officials said three men and two women were detained related to the investigation.
-None have been charged.
+On Tuesday, sheriff's officials detained three men and two women related to the investigation.
+Today, officials announced that four have been arrested in connection with the shooting.
+No further details were released.

 Investigators also said there was a report of another man with gunshot wounds "a few miles away from the original shooting."
 That man was treated at a hospital but authorities said no determination had been made about whether there was a connection with the Arroyos shooting.